frankkramer-lab/GERNERMED/README.md

 **Note:** The project repository will be updated upon acceptance.

 ## About
+The is the project repository for **GERNERMED**, a named entity recognition (NER) model in the context of German medical natural language processing (NLP).
-The is the project repository for GERNERMED.
-GERNERMED is the first open neural NER model for medical entities designed for German data.
+In particular, **GERNERMED** is the first open neural NER model for medical entities designed for German data.

 The following entities are supported:
 - Drug